cyteon/mist/README.md

 # Mist
-An minecraft server implementation in rust
+An minecraft server implementation in rust for minecraft 1.21.10

 ## Features
 - [x] Config (.toml)